Hi! I'm Adrian Lyons, the guy behind Toronto Headshot.

 It was all so new yet all so familiar at the same time.
 I will never forget that trip as it was one that changed my life’s direction and got it back on track to what I was supposed to be doing.
 Photography.
 I happened to come across Peter Hurley.
 A headshot photographer out of New York.
 His headshots really took me back as they had a certain quality to them.
 As it happens, he offers training courses at his studio.
 So off I went to New York and studied with him.

 It became something that just gelled and made sense to me.
 I had tasted all of the other avenues of photography earlier in life and this path shooting headshots sat very well.
 Over the years I’ve perfected my approach and created my own distinct style.
 I also started to notice certain personality traits that we all seem to share.
 I’ve always had an interest in psychology and why we do the things we do -both Anthony Robbins and Mel Robbins are very popular in my home.
 Which led down this very interesting path.

 Putting It All Together

 It dawned on me that all those psychological quirks we share present themselves when we’re getting a picture taken.
 So I developed my approach, taking into consideration all of these quirks.
 The results speak for themselves and my clients all leave a little surprised and a little better armed for their next picture taking session.

-It’s said that when you follow your passion and start doing what you are supposed to be doing, that it doesn’t feel like work.
+I've heard it said many times, when you follow your passion and start doing what you are supposed to be doing, it doesn’t feel like work.
 Well, I have to say, I don’t feel like I’m working.
 I feel like I’m where I’m supposed to have been since all those years ago.